OLA-Simple/OLASimple-Protocols/operation_types/OLASimple_RNA_Extraction.md

     operations.map { |op| op.temporary[:input_sample] }
   end

-  def save_user ops
+  def save_user(ops)
     ops.each do |op|
-      username = get_technician_name(self.jid)
+      username = get_technician_name(jid)
       op.associate(:technician, username)
     end
   end

   def introduction
     show do
-      title "Welcome to OLASimple RNA Extraction"
+      title 'Welcome to OLASimple RNA Extraction'
-      check "Put on tight gloves.
-Tight gloves help reduce chances for your gloves to be trapped when closing the tubes which can increase contamination risk." note "In this protocol you will lyse and purify RNA from HIV-infected plasma." check "OLA RNA Extraction is sensitive to contamination.
+      note 'In this protocol you will lyse and purify RNA from HIV-infected plasma.' check 'OLA RNA Extraction is sensitive to contamination.
 Small contamination from the previously amplified products can cause false positives.
-Before proceeding, wipe the space and pipettes with 10% bleach (freshly prepared or prepared daily) and 70% ethanol using paper towels." note "RNA is prone to degradation by RNase present in our eyes, skin, and breath.
-Avoid opening tubes outside the Biosafety Cabinet (BSC)." note "Change gloves after touching any common surface (such as a refrigerator door handle) as your gloves now can be contaminated by RNase or other previously amplified products that can cause false positives." check "Before starting this protocol, make sure you have access to molecular grade ethanol (~10 mL).
-Do not use other grades of ethanol as this will negatively affect the RNA extraction yield."
+Before proceeding, wipe the space and pipettes with 10% bleach (freshly prepared or prepared daily) and 70% ethanol using paper towels.' note 'RNA is prone to degradation by RNase present in our eyes, skin, and breath.
+Avoid opening tubes outside the Biosafety Cabinet (BSC).' check 'Before starting this protocol, make sure you have access to molecular grade ethanol (~10 mL).
+Do not use other grades of ethanol as this will negatively affect the RNA extraction yield.' end end

-    end

-  end

   def safety_warning
     show do
-      title "Review the safety warnings"
+      title 'Review the safety warnings'
-      warning "You will be working with infectious materials." note "Do <b>ALL</b> work in a biosafety cabinet (#{BSC.bold})" note "Always wear a lab coat and gloves for this protocol." warning "Do not mix #{LYSIS_BUFFER} or #{WASH1} with bleach, as this will generate toxic cyanide gas. #{LYSIS_BUFFER} AND #{WASH1} waste must be discarded appropriately based on guidelines for GuSCN handling waste" check "Put on a lab coat and \"doubled\" gloves now." end end
+      warning 'You will be working with infectious materials.' warning "Do not mix #{LYSIS_BUFFER} or #{WASH1} with bleach, as this will generate toxic cyanide gas. #{LYSIS_BUFFER} AND #{WASH1} waste must be discarded appropriately based on guidelines for GuSCN handling waste" note 'Use tight gloves.
+Tight gloves help reduce chances for your gloves to be trapped when closing the tubes which can increase contamination risk.' note "Do <b>ALL</b> work in a biosafety cabinet (#{BSC.bold})" note 'Always wear a lab coat and gloves for this protocol.
+We will use two layers of gloves for parts of this protocol.' note 'Change outer gloves after touching any common surface (such as a refrigerator door handle) as your gloves now can be contaminated by RNase or other previously amplified products that can cause false positives.' check 'Put on a lab coat and "doubled" gloves now.' end end

   def required_equipment
     show do
-      title "Get required equipment"
+      title 'Get required equipment'
       note "You will need the following equipment in the #{BSC.bold}" materials = [
-          "P1000 pipette and filter tips",
+        'P1000 pipette and filter tips',
-          "P200 pipette and filter tips",
+        'P200 pipette and filter tips',
-          "P20 pipette and filter tips",
+        'P20 pipette and filter tips',
-          "Vortex mixer",
+        'Vortex mixer',
-          "Cold tube rack",
+        'Cold tube rack',
-          "Timer",
+        'Timer',
-          "Bleach in a beaker",
+        'Bleach in a beaker',
-          "70% v/v ethanol",
+        '70% v/v ethanol',
-          "Molecular grade ethanol"
+        'Molecular grade ethanol'
       ]
       materials.each do |m|
         check m
       end
     end
   end

   def retrieve_and_open_package(this_package)
     show do
-      title "Take package #{this_package.bold} from the #{FRIDGE_PRE} and place on the #{BENCH_PRE} in the #{BSC}" check "Grab package"
+      title "Take package #{this_package.bold} from the #{FRIDGE_PRE} and place on the #{BENCH_PRE} in the #{BSC}" check 'Grab package'
-      check "Remove the <b>outside layer</b> of gloves (since you just touched the door knob)." check "Put on a new outside layer of gloves." end
+      check 'Remove the <b>outside layer</b> of gloves (since you just touched the door knob).' check 'Put on a new outside layer of gloves.' end

-    show_open_package(this_package, "", 0) do
+    show_open_package(this_package, '', 0) do
       img = kit_image
-      check "Check that the following are in the pack:" note display_svg(img, 0.75)
+      check 'Check that the following are in the pack:' note display_svg(img, 0.75)
-      note "Arrange tubes on plastic rack for later use." end end
+      note 'Arrange tubes on plastic rack for later use.' end end

   def kit_image
     grid = SVGGrid.new(PER_SAMPLE_COMPONENTS.size + SHARED_COMPONENTS.size, operations.size, 80, 100)
     initial_contents = {